 How you can apply it:

-Dropbox was able to generate this many leads by smartly managing the ones it already had.
-Through a gamified process, Dropbox offered a great reward for referring leads: more free space.
+Dropbox could generate this many leads by smartly managing the leads it already had.
+Through a gamified lead management process, Dropbox offered a great reward for referring leads: more free space.

 In the same way, you can get your leads to work for you if you offer a good reward.
-It doesn’t have to be something big or expensive, as long as you give value to your leads.
+It doesn’t have to be something big or expensive as long as you give value to your leads.
 You can use also use gamified processes set up by your lead management software that users are more likely to interact with.
 That way, you can use your lead management solution keeps your sales pipeline busy and automatically handle lead scoring at the same time.

 5. Closely collaborate with your sales team

-If you want to see conversion, you need to establish a good connection between your marketing and sales teams.
-Your sales team needs to know the criteria your marketing team uses to qualify leads and send them over.
-And they need to be in the loop, in order to know what to sell and how to sell it.
+If you want to see conversion, you need to use lead management to establish a good connection between your marketing and sales teams.
+Your sales team needs to know your marketing team’s criteria to qualify leads and send them over.
+And they need to be in the loop to know what to sell and how to sell it.

 When you send your leads to a sales rep, they should barely notice any change.
-The transition should be smooth, and it should keep the same tone and expectations you set in the beginning.
+The transition should be smooth and keep the same tone and expectations you set in the beginning.

 How you can apply it:

-Properly manage your sales team by keeping them informed of what the marketing team is doing, and encourage collaboration between them.
+Properly manage your sales team by keeping them informed of what the sales and marketing teams are doing and encouraging collaboration between them.
 Listen to the sales team’s feedback on your leads, and apply it as much as possible.
-Keep them in the loop with good communication tools that allow the marketing team to communicate the tone they should follow.
+Keep them in the loop with good communication tools that allow the marketing and sales teams to communicate the tone they should follow.

 6. Don’t forget your cold leads

 Even though leads go cold for many reasons, that doesn’t mean you should kick them out of your lead management software.
 In fact, according to Jim Obermayer, author of Managing Sales Leads: Turning Cold Prospects Into Hot Customers, 56% of leads who are looking to buy are still in the market within the next six months, and 35% remain in the market after a year of contacting them.

-Within just five emails, they were able to increase their sign-up rate by close to 300%.
+Within just five emails, they could increase their sign-up rate by close to 300%.

 If a lead goes cold, don’t assume they’ll never convert.
-Instead, try to engage them through inexpensive marketing (such as content marketing and email marketing) by finding out how to reignite their interest and capitalize on it.
+Instead, try to engage them through inexpensive sales and marketing efforts (such as content marketing and email marketing) by discovering how to reignite their interest and capitalize on it.